thereeceshow/Resources/unused projects/flash card application.md

 Your application should, minimally:

 1. Use PHP, Laravel, and PostgreSQL.
 You may also use JavaScript and Vue if you wish.
-2. Have a github repository.
+2. Have a GitHub repository.
 3. Require users to log in before displaying or managing the content of their deck.
 4. Allow users to add, edit, and delete individual cards.
 Each card has a term and a definition (both are strings/text).
 You may include additional fields as needed.
 5. Provide a page where users can review their deck, one card at a time, showing both the term and the definition together.
 Some kind of control must be present to allow users to move from one card to the next.